isabella232/mobile-services.de-DE/help/android/messaging-main/messaging/messaging.md

 * **Config.setLargeIconResourceId(int resourceId)**

    Legt das große Symbol fest, das für die vom SDK erstellten Benachrichtigungen verwendet wird.
-Dieses Symbol ist das primäre Bild, das angezeigt wird, wenn der Benutzer die vollständige Benachrichtigung im Benachrichtigungszentrum sieht.
+This icon is the primary image that is displayed when the user sees the complete notification in the notification center.

    * Hier finden Sie die Syntax für diese Methode: